DannyGilligan/chocelegance-resubmission/README.md

 ## Introduction

-Chocelegance if the 5th and final project submission as part of the Code Institute DIploma in Full Stack Software Engineering.
+Chocelegance if the 5th and final project submission as part of the Code Institute DIploma in Full Stack Software Development.
 <br><br>
 It is an e-Commerce platform that allows an artisan chocolatier to sell hand crafted chocolates for customers with specific dietary requirements (such as Keto, Vegan and Gluten-Free requirements).
+The features include the ability to make purchases directly from the site, register a user profile, generating email notifications upon successful registration or successful purchases, security protocols preventing access to unauthorised views/pages and CRUD functionality for superusers.
 <br><br>
 The site was built using the Django framework, HTML 5, CSS 3, Javascript, Python, Heroku, Stripe and AWS.
 <br>